m6a-UdS/dvca/README.md

-# AWS Damn Vulnerable Cloud Application
+# Damn Vulnerable Cloud Application
 This is a demonstration project to show how to do privilege escalation on AWS.
 DO NOT deploy this on an AWS account unless you know very well what you are doing!

 ## Implemented Cloud Providers & Vulnerabilities